 Saline nasal spray is used to moisturize nasal passages and/or remove mucus blockage.
-You can buy it over the counter and use it as often as you prefer.
-Saline nasal sprays can help loosen mucus in an infant or child who is too young to blow his nose.
-Dry climates can irritate the nasal passages but saline nasal spray can help you regain the moisture.
-Unlike saline sprays, medicated nasal sprays reduce inflammation and nasal passage constriction using steroids.
+Saline nasal sprays can also help loosen mucus in an infant or child who is too young to blow his nose.
+This non-medicated solution can be used in a few simple steps.

 Blow your nose to remove any loosened mucus.